Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/02-analyze-spark.md

 In this lab, you worked through the end-to-end process of analyzing data with Apache Spark in Microsoft Fabric.
 You created a lakehouse, built a notebook, and used PySpark to load, explore, transform, and visualize data.
 You also practiced using both DataFrame methods and SQL for flexible data analysis.

-In this Module, you have completed the following tasks:
+In this lab, you have completed the following tasks:

 - Created a lakehouse and upload files
 - Created a notebook